 The financial statements include a Statement of Net Position, which is similar to a Balance Sheet.
 The Statement of Net Position reports all financial and capital resources for the Authority.
-The statement is presented in the format where assets, minus liabilities, equal "Net Position", formerly known as equity.
+The statement is presented in the format where assets, minus liabilities and deferred inflows of resources, equal "Net Position", formerly known as equity.
 Assets and liabilities are classified as "Current" (convertible into cash within one year), and "Non-current".

-The focus of the Statement of Net Position (the "Unrestricted Net Position") is designed to represent the net available liquid (non-capital) assets, net of liabilities, for the entire Authority.
+The focus of the Statement of Net Position (the "Unrestricted Net Position") is designed to represent the net available liquid (non-capital) assets, net of liabilities and deferred inflows of resources, for the entire Authority.
 Net Position (formerly equity) is reported in three broad categories: